Image SEO: How to optimize your alt text and title text

 Image alt tags assessment in WooCommerce and Shopify SEO

-Yoast SEO for WordPress isn’t the only one of our SEO plugins with an assessment that focuses on the images on your page.
+Yoast SEO for WordPress isn’t the only one of our SEO plugins that offers an assessment that focuses on the images on your page.
 We’ve also included these checks in our plugin for WooCommerce SEO and Yoast SEO for Shopify too, to help people fully optimize their product pages.
 This version of the assessment comes with a few changes that are specifically focused on product pages.
 One of these changes is the addition of the image alt tags assessment, which checks if all images on the page have alt tags.
 Because all the images you use on your product pages should be relevant images of your product.
 Images that need to have a description.

 If you’re using WooCommerce, you can follow the steps for adding alt and title attributes in WordPress below.
 Instructions for adding alt and title attributes in Shopify are described in the following section.